michaelguren/Claude-test/README-OLD/README-ARCHITECTURE.md

 The AI doesn't just help write code—it fundamentally changes what's possible with a minimalist approach.
 This is not about avoiding modern capabilities, but about implementing them in the most direct, dependency-free way possible.

+# Working with Claude - Keep It Simple

+When assisting with this project, Claude should:

+1. Prioritize simplicity over complexity
+2. Prefer straightforward, proven solutions over clever or novel approaches
+3. Focus on solving the general problem rather than specific edge cases
+4. Write code that is clear and maintainable rather than optimizing prematurely
+5. Ask questions if a task seems overly complex rather than implementing an overengineered solution
+6. Break complex tasks into smaller, manageable pieces when necessary
+7. Use standard tools and approaches when available rather than inventing new ones
+8. Remember that a working simple solution is better than a perfect complex one
+9. Consider how solutions will be maintained in the future
+10. Avoid gold-plating solutions with features that weren't requested

+When in doubt, Claude should lean toward practicality and simplicity, focusing on what will be most effective for the specific needs of the minimalist TODO application.

 ## Business Objectives

 This architecture serves specific business goals: